canonical-web-and-design/tutorials.ubuntu.com/examples/guidelines-snap-tutorials.md

 ### Advice and general rules

-In addition to the previous points on what a tutorial should be and what is mandatory, you should take special attention to some points:
+In addition to the previous points on what a tutorial should be and what is mandatory, you should  pay special attention to some points:

 #### Each step should be concise, but not too short

-Pay special attention to the step size.
-They shouldn’t take more than 7 minutes each.
-Don’t make them too short either (like a few lines to read).
-Of course, some steps will be shorter than others like first and last ones.
+Be wary of a step's length.
+Each one shouldn’t take longer than 7 minutes to complete.
+Don’t make them too short either.
+Naturally, some steps will be shorter than others (like first and last one).

 #### If too long, prefer dividing the tutorial

-Tutorials are self-sufficient, but they can build upon each other.
+Tutorials are self-sufficient, but they can nonetheless build upon each other (You can link from the requirements section of the first step, for example).
 One tutorial could require another tutorial to be completed first.
 If you are reusing the same code, ensure you provide a repository as a starting point.
-If a tutorial is too long, prefer thus dividing it.
-However, ensure each tutorials present a different facet of expertise.
+If a tutorial is too long, consider breaking it up.
+However, ensure each tutorial presents a distinct objective.

 #### Don’t have too many steps